UK's Fox says does not support zero tariffs if no Brexit deal

 “The government is very clear that it needs to give protection where necessary but without becoming protectionist,” he said.

-Business minister Greg Clark told a different committee on Wednesday that Britain would need to maintain trade defenses for some industries.
+Business minister Greg Clark told a different committee on Wednesday that Britain would need to maintain trade defences for some industries.

 Reporting by Kylie MacLellan, editing by Elizabeth Piper